Do Solar Panels Increase Home Value? Yes! Zillow found that homes with solar energy systems saw a 4.1% higher sales value.

 - That’s not that big of a deal with the extra money you will get, but it is something to remember if you have a quick sale.

 Diminishing returns come with your system’s size and age.
 Newer systems fetch higher home values, which makes sense.
 You may not be able to ask for the same value as a comp home due to your system’s age.

-Larger-sized systems have faster paybacks, greater returns and may get you higher prices, but the more powerful PV systems may not increase proportionally to the installation cost you paid.
+Larger-sized solar panel systems have faster paybacks and greater returns and may get you higher prices.
+Still, the more powerful PV systems may not increase proportionally to the installation cost you paid.

 That wasn’t bad or scary.
 You can avoid both by owning your system and getting the right professionals to size it.

 The bottom line is the increasing value of solar transfers to your home’s value.
 Whether you plan to sell your home or not, the added value a solar investment brings is just one of the many reasons to get a solar system installed today.